TrelisResearch/arc-agi-2025/o3-tools/README.md

 Cleanups:
   [x] Drop the MDL / compression calculation altogether from scripts here.
   [x] Strip out "tools calls made" etc. as there are no tool calls.
 There are only turns used.
-  [ ] Automatically support non-reasoning or reasoning models (no flags required).
+  [x] Automatically support non-reasoning or reasoning models (no flags required).
-  [ ] Swap to chat completions endpoint so as to allow for openai-style endpoint usage (enable other models, incl. reasoning).
   [ ] Improve logging:
     [ ] Manually inspect the prompt
     [ ] in our logging / logs, it would be best to save not just the final responses, but the ones before thta too - so I can inspect what the code output is and what is being passed back in.
     [ ] Run tests on low levels of reasoning effort.
+  [ ] Swap to chat completions endpoint so as to allow for openai-style endpoint usage (enable other models, incl. reasoning).
+THIS IS NOT GOING TO SUPPORT OPENAI REASONING MODELS, WHICH DONT' DISCLOSE THE REASONING TRACE, AND SO YOU MUST USE THE RESPONSES API TO USE REASONING WITH OPENAI MODELS.
+OTHERS (CLAUDE, QWEN, GEMINI?, DEEPSEEK?)
+RESPOND WITH <think> TAGS.

 - MEDIUM:
 [x] Bringing the sandbox to be local: